Wake1st/CitySmashinCrittersRevival/README.md

   - [ ] upon contact, health is deducted from collision body
 - [ ] power up: special attack
   - [ ] each character has a different power up, thus, different requirements for said power up
+  - [ ] special displays its name in big letters while the announcers sound out the name
   - [ ] camera showing multiple angles depending on the damange done (3-5), replaying the destruction per shot
   - [ ] final shot is far above, high FOV, focused on the path of destruction, vfx and sfx to note the moment
   - [ ] after final shot, camera zips to characer with correct FOV